 This example echos back the

 pip versions to us.
-Note that the result of these commands area available in the wercker ui and will be exposed as a build step under the name
+Note that the result of these commands is available in the Wercker user interface and will be exposed as a build step under the name

 echo python information.

-Wercker also has the notion of after-steps ideally suited for notifications.
+Wercker also has the notion of after-steps, which are ideally suited for notifications.

 Changing the working directory

 bundle-install for example will look for a Gemfile in the current directory and install the gems from that Gemfile.
-With wercker it is possible to change the working directory for all steps, it is not necessary for the step developers to add extra code.
+With Wercker it is possible to change the working directory for all steps.
+I is not necessary for the step developers to add extra code.